phetsims/aqua/doc/continuous-testing-management.md

 Usually, inspect `pm2 logs` to see if something is going on.
 If it's scrolled past an error, you can tail the actual file that the logs stream to.
 Typically it might be a missing repo, a private repo that it can't resolve, or sometimes you'll need to re-clone a repo if there was a history-changing operation.
-(Since bayes is constantly pulling, if someone pushes a history change and then reverts it or something like that, a `git pull` won't work and recloning will be necessary).
+(Since sparky is constantly pulling, if someone pushes a history change and then reverts it or something like that, a `git pull` won't work and recloning will be necessary).